- Books, Literature, and Writing

 Find Different Places to Write

 Some people have a space where they like to write.
 I can get behind this, but I used to find sitting in the same place can be counterproductive.
 When the scenery doesn’t change, neither does your mindset.
-When I was in college, I used to spend summers writing on my parents’ back porch, but there was no view besides the deck leading to the pool, and it was fenced in so I couldn’t see anything happening beyond the backyard.
+When I was in college, I used to spend summers writing on my back porch, but there was no view besides a wooden staircase leading up to the deck, and the yard was fenced in so I couldn’t see anything happening beyond the backyard.
 I would find myself writing about squirrels and robins because there was nothing else around to inspire me.
 And believe me, there’s not too much to say about squirrels and robins.

 It’s important not to be agoraphobic when you’re trying to write.
 You need to go to new places and listen to people talk.
 Observe the new cereal in the grocery store.
 Watch people getting off of a bus and see what they’re wearing.
 Where have they come from, and what interesting thing could they be doing in a story?
 Who do they remind you of?
 Can you blend them with the personality of someone you know?

 I also find it much easier to write when I’m on vacation.
-When unburdened by the distractions of everyday life, I was able to bring my notebook to the beach or write much more easily in a hotel room before bed when I didn’t have other things to do.
-Take advantage of your free time to write, and you will be amazed by how much you accomplish.
+When unburdened by the distractions of everyday life, I can bring my notebook to the beach or write much more easily in a hotel room before bed when I didn’t have other things to do.
+Take advantage of your free time, and get some writing done, and you will be amazed by how much you accomplish.

 Write An Essay